+The ex post air sealing and insulation from this study are much closer to benchmarked evaluations of similar programs offered in Massachusetts and Rhode Island – particularly for insulation.
+The juxtaposition of this study’s results, the previous HES & HES-IE impact evaluation, and these regional benchmarks – provided in Table 17 – suggests that the findings of the previous evaluation were potentially outlying results.

-Table 17The ex-post air sealing and insulation savings determined for HES and HES-IE were also lower than the evaluated savings for the same measures in similar programs offered in Massachusetts and Rhode Island.
+The ex-post air sealing and insulation savings determined for HES and HES-IE were also lower than the evaluated savings for the same measures in similar programs offered in Massachusetts and Rhode Island.
 However, a comparison against these regional benchmarks – provided in Table 17 – also reveals that the results of this study are much closer to results of evaluations in neighboring states than the previous HES & HES-IE impact evaluation in Connecticut.

-Table 17: Benchmarking: Air Sealing and Insulation Savings (CCF/Year)
+Table 17: Benchmarking: Air Sealing and Insulation Natural Gas Savings (CCF/Year)